LilithPandragon/MasterStudies-KubernetesPractice/k8s/base/readme.md

 ### service.yaml

-Creates a service to make the Consumer accessible.
+Creates a service to make consumer accessible.

 - **Type:** `LoadBalancer`
-  - The service is externally accessible
+  - service is externally accessible

 - **Ports:**
   - Port 8080 is the external access point